EthanBerry638/Battleships/README.md

 # Battleships 🚢

-A backend implementation of the classic Battleship game, structured with clean architecture principles.
+A real-time, multiplayer backend implementation of the classic Battleship game, built on ASP.NET Core and SignalR.

 ---

 ## Project Overview 📋

-This project provides an engine to manage Battleship game logic.
-Including ship state management, input parsing for coordinates and the ability to shoot at a coordinate on the board.
+This project provides a game server for playing Battleship live against another player.
+It handles lobby creation and joining, ship placement and validation, turn-based shooting, win detection, and disconnect handling.

 ---

+## Tech Stack 🛠️

+- **.NET 8 / ASP.NET Core** — API host
+- **SignalR** — real-time communication between server and clients
+- **xUnit, Moq, FluentAssertions** — test suite

+---

 ## Project Structure 🏗️

-The solution is organized into the following components:
+The solution is organized into two projects:

-- **Battleship.Api:** Contains the core engine, game pieces (Entities, Data, Board), and input parsers
+- **Battleship.Api:** The game server: hub, game logic, in-memory session management, and supporting types
-- **Battleship.Tests:** Contains unit tests for the engine, board logic, parsers, and ship entities
+- **Battleship.Tests:** Unit tests covering the engine, board, hub, manager, parser, ship, and player logic

-Core Components
+Core components of **Battleship.Api**:

-- **Engine:** Handles the primary game logic
+- **Hubs:** `BattleshipHub`: the SignalR entry point clients connect to.
+Exposes `CreateLobby`, `JoinLobby`, and `PlaceShip`, and handles disconnects (with a grace period before a game is torn down)
+- **Services:**
+    - `BattleshipManager`: coordinates lobbies, active games, and player connections
+    - `GameSession`: wraps a `BattleshipEngine` instance with a lock, so a single game session can be safely accessed by concurrent hub calls
+- **Engine:** `BattleshipEngine`: the core rules engine for a single match: turn order, shooting, ship placement, and win conditions
 - **GamePieces:**
-  - **Entities:** Represents ships on the board
+    - **Entities:** `Player`, `Ship` (ship placement/adjacency/type validation lives here)
-  - **Board:** Manages game grid state and tile interactions
+    - **Board:** `GameBoard`: grid state, tile occupancy, fleet validation, and win checks; `Tile`
-  - **Data:** Defines essential data structures like Coordinate, ShipType, and ShotResult
+    - **Data:** value types and results shared across the engine: `Coordinate`, `ShipType`, `ShotResult`, `GameState`, `PlacementResult`, `FleetValidationResult`, `GameStartResult`
+- **DTOs:** request payloads sent over the hub (`CreateLobbyRequest`, `JoinLobbyRequest`, `PlaceShipRequest`, `AddConnectionRequest`)
-  - **Parsers:** Handles conversion of input coordinates into usable data
+- **Parsers:** `CoordinateParser`: converts board-style input (e.g. `"B7"`) into a `Coordinate`
+- **Exceptions:** domain-specific exceptions for invalid moves and game state (e.g. `NotYourTurnException`, `GameOverException`, `InvalidShipException`, `PlayerAlreadyInSessionException`)

 ---

+## How It Works 🎮

+1. A player calls `CreateLobby` and receives a short game code to share with an opponent
+2. A second player calls `JoinLobby` with that code, which spins up a `BattleshipEngine` for the match and notifies both clients the game has started
+3. Both players place their fleet via `PlaceShip`; the engine validates ship shape, adjacency, and type/size before accepting it
+5. If a player disconnects, the server waits briefly (to allow for reconnects) before ending the game and notifying the remaining player

+Game state currently lives in memory on the server (`ConcurrentDictionary`-backed lobbies/games/connections in `BattleshipManager`) there is no persistence layer yet.

+---

 ## How to Run 💻

 Ensure you have the .NET SDK installed.
-Navigate to the Battleship.Api directory.
+Navigate to the `Battleship.Api` directory.
 Run the following command:

 ```bash
 dotnet run
 ```

+The SignalR hub is exposed at `/gameHub`.

 ---